Will DBT help you manage your problems?

 The UK National Institute for Health and Care Excellence (NICE) recommends DBT for BPD/EUPD.

 I can help with an assessment if you think your problems meet the criteria for BPD/EUPD.
+However, the DBT skills are useful for most people and DBT therapists use them daily.

 What has caused your BPD/EUPD?